kishiyamat/ntu-ut-ling-vwp/README.md

 In addition, we can see some logical constants NA.

 but those are not what we need. so what kind of data do we want?
-I would like to share some codes to do that, but here is a problem.

 ---